Canvas Groups

 ## Ungroup <a href="#ungroup" id="ungroup"></a>

-To break a Canvas Group back into separate nodes, select the **Ungroup** icon <img src="/files/7IN0WAZpJ7OW2c3dz3Bl" alt="Ungroup icon" data-size="line"> above it, or press `Ctrl/Cmd` + `Shift` + `G`.
+To break a Canvas Group back into separate nodes, select the **Ungroup** icon <img src="/files/7IN0WAZpJ7OW2c3dz3Bl" alt="Ungroup icon" data-size="line"> above it, select **Ungroup nodes** in its right-click menu, or press `Ctrl/Cmd` + `Shift` + `G`.
 The nodes stay on the canvas.

 ## What you can group <a href="#what-you-can-group" id="what-you-can-group"></a>